Resonant spectral cascade in Womersley flow triggered by arterial geometry: Results

 The mechanism of this energy transfer is detailed in Figure~\ref{fig:modal_energy}, which tracks the energy in the first five Fourier harmonics.
 The plot shows a rapid initial redistribution of energy, where all five modes achieve a state of near equipartition within the first few time units.
 Subsequently, the energy in all tracked modes undergoes a coupled, fluctuating decay.
 No single mode exhibits sustained exponential growth, which is consistent with the global stability of the system.

 The physical effect of the transient energy cascade on the waveform's shape is visualized in the snapshots of Figure~\ref{fig:wave_shape}.
-The initially smooth profile at $\tau=0.0$ undergoes a dramatic transformation into the highly irregular waveform seen at $\tau=50.0$, which is characterized by the emergence of numerous high-frequency oscillations and sharp gradients.
+The initially smooth profile at $\tau=0.0$ undergoes a marked increase in short-wavelength oscillatory content seen at $\tau=50.0$, which is characterized by the emergence of numerous high-frequency oscillations and sharp gradients.
 The subsequent snapshots at $\tau=100.0$, $150.0$, and $200.0$ illustrate a process of gradual damping, where both the overall amplitude and the fine-scale structures are progressively attenuated.

 Figure~\ref{fig:invariants} demonstrates the non-conservative nature of the system by tracking the evolution of the first and third classical KdV invariants.
 The momentum-like invariant, $I_1$ (top panel), deviates immediately from its initial zero value and undergoes sustained, decaying oscillations around a negative mean.
 The higher-order invariant, $I_3$ (bottom panel), experiences a sharp initial plunge before oscillating back towards a near-zero steady-state value.
 The dynamic behavior of both quantities confirms that the geometric terms are actively modulating the integral properties of the flow.